MMcClure11/sightings-client/NOTES.md

       - editting a sighting does change it, but it's not changing the redux store so I can see the changes in the sighting page and if I change public to private it no longer appears in the sightings all page even though it says it is a public sighting on the card
       - when posting a new sighting returns back a same errors as above for comments
       - upon refresh (and skipping the CLEAR_USER step) the edits are being saved in the database
+      - Jordan when refreshing it causes a user to logout.
+However she can successfully navigate to a link.
+So it probably IS my weird begin and complete auth solve that is causing that issue.
+However she can succesfully edit and delete but NOT post.
+Because of an internal server error, there are no current_user.habits so current_user is nil